felixtram/swaggerDocGen/README.md

 Run $ python -m SimpleHTTPServer 8080
 go to localhost:8080 in browser to see the results.

 swagDocs/slate has the markdown used to generate html and css using slate.
 To run install slate.
 Replace the file included with slate at the location source/index.html.md with file from swagDocs/slate/index.html.md from this repo.
-Host with middleman or vagrant to view sample.
+Host with middleman or vagrant to view sample. swagDocs/slate/build has the html, css and js that is generated with slate.